5 Segmentation

 • Combining schemes to build psychographic profiles

-There are many ways to segment customers or potential customers, and you can be creative here.
+There are lots of ways to segment customers or potential customers and you can be creative here.
 The key is to uncover something beyond market structure.
 You are looking for exploitable differences between groups that help you spend limited marketing dollars more efficiently.

-• While demographic segmentation has its merits, it may not be helpful to you.
-However, it is simply the most accessible place to start.
+• While demographic segmentation has its merits, it may not be of much use to you.
+It is simply the easiest place to typically start.

-• Preparing your data for analysis is a tedious task better suited to someone else.
-This part of the project will be the most time-consuming.
-It bears heavily on your outcome, so get it correct.
+• Preparing your data for analysis is a tedious task better suited to someone besides you.
+This part of the project will be the most time consuming.
+It bears heavily on your outcome get it correct.

-• Latent class regression tends to produce durable segments and is an excellent second step after looking at simple segmentation schemes.
+• Latent class regression tends to produce durable segments and is a good second-step after looking at simple segmentation schemes.

-• Benefits-sought approaches to segmentation often have good utility but are less discoverable than other methods.
-Factor analysis is an excellent method to simplify complex data sets.
+• Benefits-sought approaches to segmentation often have good utility, but are not as discoverable as other methods.
+A factor analysis is a good method to simplify complex data sets.

 • You can ensemble these methods to create richer profiles.